-Transcriptional and posttranscriptional regulation has been regarded as a key factor in the occurrence and development of diseases.
-To explore the transcriptional regulation of dysfunction module has become an important means to explore the bridge molecules of HBV-mediated HCC pathogenesis in an all-round way.
+Transcriptional and post-transcriptional regulation are regarded as key factors in the occurrence and development of diseases.
+Evaluating the transcriptional regulation of dysfunction module has become an important means to explore the bridge molecules of HBV-mediated HCC pathogenesis in a comprehensive manner.
 To elucidate the transcriptional regulatory factors associated with the molecular links between the two diseases, pivot regulators were analyzed based on transcriptional and post-transcriptional regulatory relationships.
-The results showed that MALAT1, ANCR and BANCR were the main long-chain non-coding RNAs, microRNAs dominated by microRNA-410-3p, TF dominated by PPARA, NFKB1 and RELA had significant regulatory effects on dysfunction modules.
-In common differential genes of HBV and HCC persistent disorder genes and microRNAs, the same genes were found with these pivot regulators including EGR2, FOS and KLF4, as well as miR-192, miR-215 and miR-874.
-These genes exist in two disease-related modules and play a regulatory role in these modules, so they can be presumed as key bridge molecules between diseases.
+The results showed that MALAT1, ANCR, and BANCR were the main long-chain ncRNAs, miRNAs dominated by miRNA-410-3p, TFs dominated by PPARA, NFKB1, and RELA had significant regulatory effects on dysfunction modules.
+For common DEGs of HBV and HCC persistent disorder genes and miRNAs, the same genes were found with these pivot regulators including EGR2, FOS, and KLF4, as well as miR-192, miR-215, and miR-874.
+These genes exist in two disease-related modules and play a regulatory role in these modules, so they can be presumed to be key bridge molecules between diseases.
 These genes regulated activation of T cell, production of cytokine, change of cell cycle, activation of inflammatory and cancer-related signaling pathways by targeting multiple genes in the module.
-It has been found that EGR plays a crucial role in the expression of FasL mediated by HBx, thus affecting the occurrence of HBV-related HCC[36].
+EGR plays a crucial role in the expression of FasL mediated by HBx, thus affecting the occurrence of HBV-related HCC[36].
 Inhibition of EGR2 in HCC cell lines reduces the expression of SOCS-1 and the phosphorylation of JAK2 and STAT3, thus affecting cell proliferation[37].
 FOS signal transduction is associated with TLR9-mediated IFN production in plasma-like dendritic cells, and the gene expression level of it is also significantly changed in HCC[38,39].
 KLF4 affects inflammation by regulating M1/M2 macrophage polarization, and can also be used as a candidate marker for HCC development[40,41].
 The regulation of small RNA is the focus of biological mechanism research.
-Among them, microRNA-192 not only affects the replication of HBV, but also affects the proliferation of HCC cell lines through the regulation of apoptotic proteins and endoplasmic reticulum stress[42].
-MiR-215 is significantly correlated with hepatitis grade, fibrosis stage and tumor tissue differentiation[43].
-Mir-874 can inhibit angiogenesis of endothelial cells derived from tumors.
-Overexpression of micror-874-3p in HCC cell lines can significantly inhibit cell growth and colony formation, and promote cell apoptosis[44,45].
-Based on the functions of these transcriptional and post-transcriptional regulators, it is almost believed that they can represent key linkages in the development of HBV to HCC.
-Transcription factor mediates modules 1 and 9 which is an important mechanism of dysfunction.
-All pivot regulators mediate dysfunction modules and play an overall regulatory role including the recombinant genes, indicating the potential pathogenesis of HBV-related HCC.
+Among them, miRNA-192 not only affects the replication of HBV, but also affects the proliferation of HCC cell lines through the regulation of apoptotic proteins and ER stress[42].
+MiRNA-215 is significantly correlated with hepatitis grade, fibrosis stage, and tumor tissue differentiation[43].
+MiRNA-874 can inhibit the angiogenesis of endothelial cells derived from tumors.
+Overexpression of miRNA-874-3p in HCC cell lines can significantly inhibit cell growth and colony formation, and promote cell apoptosis[44,45].
+Based on the functions of these transcriptional and post-transcriptional regulators, it is believed that they may represent key linkages in the development of HBV to HCC.
+TFs mediated modules 1 and 9, which is an important mechanism of dysfunction.
+All pivot regulators mediated dysfunction modules and played an overall regulatory role including the recombinant genes, indicating the potential pathogenesis of HBV-related HCC.